Call 316-799-0433 and Get Help Now!

 - the kind of drug abuse

 - what type of environment the professionals think shall be most useful to the client

-Medically supervised withdrawal is usually suggested for those who are addicted to:
+A medical withdrawal is usually suggested for those who have an addiction to:

 - pain medications (prescription or pharmaceutical)

 Along those lines, these drugs usually have very unpleasant, uncomfortable withdrawal symptoms.
 Many of which lessen with certain detox medicines that can only an addiction medical specialist can prescribe.
 In addition, it is also important for people suffering from serious alcoholism, or drug abuse, to participate in medically supervised withdrawal.
 Fortunately, medically supervised withdrawal centers use medications to avoid medical complications, like hallucinations, seizures, or other physical and mental problems that may occur from withdrawing ‘cold turkey’ from alcohol, and other drugs.
 Medically supervised withdrawal is also best that anyone who has ever experienced hallucinations or seizures, had a severe sickness or has been diagnosed with particular mental diseases.

 Notwithstanding, social detoxification is most effective for people that are expected to only experience mild to moderate withdrawal symptoms, including:

 - infrequent alcohol use

 The social detoxification method attempts to help clients during their cravings and withdrawal without medication.
 However, this process is still supervised by medical staff and counselors who oversee the patients’ health.
 Social detoxification is a “social” process, meaning that clients are not segregated in hospital-like rooms, but live together as they detox.
 Additionally, this helps addicts to prepare for a rehab program, where social interaction is key.